haseebnqureshi/vuefactory/README.md

 ### NPM Module
 We've shoved all of this into an easy-to-manage NPM package.
 This makes way more sense as a REPL CLI tool, helping you to quickly scaffold your next Vue application with powerful out-of-the-box addons.

+### Notes
+Right now, install all of the extras!
+Just to get through our initial modules, we're not worrying about dependency concerns between sibling extras right now.

 Happy coding!
 HQ